bmanville3/bmanville3/README.md

+# Hi, I'm Brandon
+### About Me
-Hi, I’m Brandon.
-I am double majoring in Math and Computer Science at Georgia Tech and am a 3rd year student.
+🎓 Third-year student double majoring in Math and Computer Science at Georgia Tech

-I’m interested in Machine Learning and Software Development.
-Right now, I know Java, Python, and MySQL.
-This semester, I am learning C programming, diving deeper into ML, and hopefully learn a little about HTML, CSS, and JavaScript.

-Outside of school, I enjoy competing in Strongman and Powerlifting.
-I have placed first and second at a few meets.
+💻 Interested in Machine Learning and Software Development

+🌱 Currently learning C programming and diving deeper into ML

+🚀 Hoping to explore HTML, CSS, and JavaScript soon
+### Tech Stack
+💼 Proficient in Java, Python, and MySQL

+🔍 Exploring HTML, CSS, and JavaScript

+### Interests
+🏋️‍♂️ Compete in Strongman and Powerlifting

+🥇 Placed first and second at multiple meets

+### Connections
+📫 Feel free to reach out to me via email at bmanville3@gatech.edu (or bmanville03@gmail.com) or LinkedIn at www.linkedin.com/in/brandon-manville-25301b291

+💬 Check out my projects on GitHub
+#### Fun Fact
+🎵 I also play the piano in my free time